APPLICATION SELF-AUTHORIZATION CITRIX STOREFRONT

 The functionality of the application is constantly expanded with new plugins.
 Current plugins for the application are:

-The feature constantly monitors the users’ applications’ behavior.
+The feature constantly monitors the behavior of the users applications.
 If some application gets stuck in the “Not responding” -state and doesn’t return to normal within a set time period, the feature sends an error message to (a) pre-determined administrator(s).

 The waiting time can be configured for the feature (how much time to give to the application to respond before the message), as well as whether the observations should be paused while the user has locked the computer or left the session.